JiahaoShen0510/JiahaoShen0510/README.md

 In pursuit of CompTIA CySA+ & CompTIA PenTest+ certifications and will work as the research fellow at KCL Cybersecurity Centre (start on January 2022) as the degree plan.

-Research Topics: Transformation of Multi-Civilizational World; Historical Interactions among Great Powers; Big Data Impacts on Political and Societal Structures.
+Research Topics: Transformation of Multi-Civilizational World; Historical Interactions among Great Powers; Remaking of East Asian World Order; Big Data Impacts on Political and Societal Structures.

 ## Education History: Other Parts